SUPERCILEX/version-orchestrator/README.md

     </a>
 </p>

-Version Master provides an effortless and performant way to automate versioning your Android app.
+Version Orchestrator provides an effortless and performant way to automate versioning your Android app.

 ## Table of contents